jimhigson/oboe.js/writing/main/5_Implementation.md

 ancestor nodes.
 For each newly found item in the JSON this information is delivered as the payload of the two event types emitted by the content builder.
-When the callback adaptors receive these events they have the information required to test for matches against registered patterns and notify application callbacks if required.
+When the callback adaptors receive these events they have the information required to test registered patterns for matches and notify application callbacks if required.

-![List representation of an ascent from leaf to root of a JSON tree.
+![List representation of an ascent rising from leaf to root through a JSON tree.
 Note the special ROOT value which represents the location of the pathless root node.
 The ROOT value is an object, taking advantage of object uniqueness to ensure that its location is unequal to all others.
 \label{ascent}](images/ascent.png)

-The path to the current node is maintained as a singly linked list in which each item holds the node and the field name that linked to the node from its parent.
+The path to the current node is maintained as a singly linked list in which each item holds the node and the field name that links to the node from its parent.
 Each link in the list is immutable, enforced in newer Javascript engines by using frozen objects [^2].
 The list is arranged as an ascent with the current node at the near end and the root at the far end.
-Although paths are typically written as a *descent*, ordering as an *ascent* is more efficient because as we traverse the JSON the current node is appended and removed many times.
-As nodes open and close all updates are at the head of the list giving constant time for access and mutation.
+Although paths are typically written as a *descent*, ordering as an *ascent* is more efficient because every SAX event can be processed in constant time by adding to or removing from the head of the list.
 For familiarity, where paths are passed to application callbacks they are first reversed and converted to arrays.

 For each Clarinet event the builder provides a corresponding handler